ewolff/microservice-dapr/HOW-TO-RUN.md

 * You can check the configurations using the dashboard `dapr -k dashboard` and look at the configuration.
 A Zipkin endpoint should be configured.
+* Double check that Dapr is initialized with `dapr init -k --dev`.

 ## Metrics on Kubernetes